mlcommons/mlcube/docs/getting-started/mnist.md

 ### Run configurations
-MLBox definition file (`mlbox.yaml`) provides paths to task definition files that formally define tasks input/output parameters.
+The MLCommons-Box definition file (`mlbox.yaml`) provides paths to task definition files that formally define tasks input/output parameters.
 A run configuration assigns values to task parameters.
 One reason to define and "implement" parameters in different files is to be able to provide multiple configurations for the same task.
 One example could be one-GPU training configuration and 8-GPU training configuration.
 Since we have two tasks - download and train - we need to define at least two run configurations.
 Run configurations are defined in the `run` subdirectory.

 Run configuration for the download task looks like:
 ```yaml